Personal Branding in Beverly Hills

 An authentic personal brand is not crafted — it is encoded in the medial prefrontal cortex.
 When internal self-concept and external projection misalign, every room you enter detects the incoherence.

 MindLAB Neuroscience approaches personal branding at the neurological source.
-Dr. Ceruto works with the default mode network's self-concept architecture — the neural system that determines whether your professional identity reads as authentic or performed in pitch meetings, media appearances, and industry conversations.
+Dr. Ceruto works with the default mode network — the brain's self-referential thought system —'s self-concept architecture — the neural system that determines whether your professional identity reads as authentic or performed.
+This applies in pitch meetings, media appearances, and industry conversations.

 Book a Strategy Call